 1 : a person who belongs to the universal Christian church.
 2 : a member of a Catholic church especially : roman catholic.

-What are the basic beliefs of Catholicism?
+What are the beliefs of the Catholic religion?

 The chief teachings of the Catholic church are: God’s objective existence; God’s interest in individual human beings, who can enter into relations with God (through prayer); the Trinity; the divinity of Jesus; the immortality of the soul of each human being, each one being accountable at death for his or her actions in …

 Catholics believe the Bible reveals God’s word and God’s nature.
 Catholics believe that they can learn to understand God better by reading the Bible.
 Parts of the Bible are read during liturgical worship , for example Mass .
 Worship using the Bible unites Catholics with other members of their faith.

 Do Catholics pray to Jesus?